 TRADING: THE CASE AGAINST THE VICTIMLESS CRIME HYPOTHESIS - Norman S.

 This paper challenges the long held hypothesis that insider trading is a victimless crime.
-Using utility maximization analysis, the author examines both the good news and bad news cases.

 as a Victimless Crime: Reply to Altman